Double Tube with Side Handles with Basket Handle

 Not on View

-Hollow rim folded outward, upward, inward, and downward.
-Flattened body with two tubular compartments, broadening toward greatest diameter above base then curving down to round base.
-Narrow base.
-Two double-tiered angular coil handles applied to middle of body, touched down to upper body, and attached to rim with top curve of handle projecting above line of rim; an angular basket handle made from a separate coil with circular section applied to the outside of the top curve of the right side handle and attached to the outside of the top curve of the left side handle.
+The body is pinched once lengthwise.
+Two double-tiered angular coil side handles are applied to the middle of the body, touched down to the upper body, and attached to the rim, with the top curve of each handle projecting above the rim line.
+An angular basket handle, made from a separate coil with a circular section, is attached to the outside of the top curve of the right side handle and connects to the outside of the top curve of the left side handle.
+Excess glass at the tips of the handles is drawn back against their tops.

 Published ReferencesArts, P.L.W., "A Collection of Ancient Glass 500 BC - 500 AD," ANTIEK Lochem, 2000, p.
 121.5th-6th century CE